 Geography and Climate

-Peru has three primary geographic regions: coast, mountains, and jungle.
+Peru has three primary geographic regions: Pacific coast, Andean mountains, and Amazon rainforest.
 The climatic conditions in each of these 3 regions are vastly different depending on the time of year.
-Coastal sites can experience hotter, drier climates year round with little to no rainfall.
-The mountain areas are often high altitude sites with cold weather, experiencing a wet and dry season.
-Jungle sites experience more rain throughout the year and sometimes hotter climates.
+Coastal sites can experience hotter, drier climates year-round with little to no rainfall.
+The mountain areas are often high-altitude sites with cold weather, experiencing a wet and dry season.
+Rainforest communities experience more rain throughout the year and sometimes hotter climate.

 In general, airmail takes about two weeks to and from Peru.
 During training, you can receive mail at the Peace Corps: